Research Rankings

 US News & World Report

-Texas A&M is tied for No. 26 overall among public universities in “US News & World Report Best College Rankings” for 2023.
-Texas A&M tied at No.13 for best undergraduate engineering program and tied at 23rd for best undergraduate business programs.
+Texas A&M is No. 20 among best public universities in “US News & World Report Best College Rankings” for 2024.
+Texas A&M is No.13 for best undergraduate engineering program.

-The Education Abroad program ranked No. 19 nationally and No. 1 in Texas.
+The Education Abroad program ranked No. 16 nationally and Nursing is No. 25 among public universities.

-US News & World Report 2023 edition of the Best Graduate Schools rankings assesses multiple types of graduate programs, including the six disciplines with some of the largest enrollments: business, law, medicine, nursing, engineering and education.
+US News & World Report 2023 edition of the Best Graduate Schools rankings assesses multiple types of graduate programs, including the six disciplines with some of the largest enrollments: business, law, medicine, nursing, public affairs, public health, science, veterinary medicine, engineering and education.
 US News routinely adds new specialties within these disciplines to make these rankings more complete.

 Washington Monthly